jhpyle/docassemble/_docs/config.md

 <a name="main page pre"></a><a name="main page submit"></a><a
 name="main page post"></a>The `main page` directive is special because it relates to actual interviews, which are different from administrative pages.
-The only directives that work with the `main page` prefix are `main page pre`, `main page submit`, `main page post`.
-You can use these if you want special [HTML] content to appear on the page before the main question heading, before the buttons, and/or after the buttons, respectively.
-These values set global defaults for the server.
-They can be overridden for specific interviews using the [`metadata`] directives [`pre`], [`submit`], and [`post`].
+The directives that work with the `main page` prefix are:

+* `main page back button label`
+* `main page continue button label`
+* `main page exit label`
+* `main page exit link`
+* `main page help label`
+* `main page logo`
+* `main page post`
+* `main page pre`
+* `main page resume button label`
+* `main page right`
+* `main page short title`
+* `main page submit`
+* `main page subtitle`
+* `main page title`
+* `main page under`

+You can set these when you want special content to be set by default for various parts of the screen for all interviews running on your server.

+{% highlight yaml %}
+main page post: |
+  <p>This interview was sponsored in part by a grant from the Example Foundation.</p>
+{% endhighlight %}

+You can set the directives to a dictionary where the keys are languages and the values are the text.

+{% highlight yaml %}
+main page post:
+  en: |
+    <p class="smallprint">This interview was sponsored in part by a grant from the Example Foundation.</p>
+  es: |
+    <p class="smallprint">Esta entrevista fue patrocinada en parte por una beca de la Fundación Ejemplo.</p>
+{% endhighlight %}

+For information about other ways to set defaults for different parts of the screens during interviews, see the [screen parts] section.

 <a name="start page template"></a><a name="interview page template"></a>
 There are two pages that you can customize even more extensively: